memo/ofxMSATensorFlow/README.md

 https://github.com/memo/ofxMSATensorFlow

 ## Download binaries
-Important!
-You need the precompiled lib, and data for the examples.
-You can find these in the Releases section. https://github.com/memo/ofxMSATensorFlow/releases
+**Important**: You need the precompiled library, and data for the examples.
+I don't include these in the repo as they're huge.
+You can find them zipped up in the Releases section. https://github.com/memo/ofxMSATensorFlow/releases

 Copy the files to their corresponding folders. (e.g. from *downloaded/libs/lib/* to *ofxMSATensorFlow/libs/lib/*)